Mark Satin: "Ten Key Values" of the U.S. Green Party

 The original "Ten Key Values" statement was approved by the Greens' national steering committee and released in late 1984.
-The values in the original statement are: Ecological Wisdom, Grassroots Democracy, Personal and Social Responsibility, Nonviolence, Decentralization, Community-based Economics, Postpatriarchal Values, Respect for Diversity, Global Responsibility, and Future Focus.Gaard, Ecological Politics, pp. 276–79.
+The values in the original statement are: Ecological Wisdom, Grassroots Democracy, Personal and Social Responsibility, Nonviolence, Decentralization, Community-based Economics, Postpatriarchal Values, Respect for Diversity, Global Responsibility, and Future Focus.Charlene Spretnak and Fritjof Capra, Green Politics: The Global Promise, Bear & Company, rev. 1986, pp. 229–33.
+ISBN 978-0-939680-28-3.
 One unusual aspect, say many observers, is the way the values are described; instead of declaratory statements full of "shoulds" and "musts", each value is followed by a series of open-ended questions.Paul Lichterman, The Search for Political Community: American Activists Reinventing Commitment, Cambridge University Press, 1996, pp. 37–38.
 ISBN 978-0-521-48343-8.
 "That idea ... came from Mark Satin", Spretnak told scholar Greta Gaard in 1997.
 Its effect, says sociologist Paul Lichterman, was to promote dialogue and creative thinking in local Green groups across the U.S.

 The original values statement was, and remains, controversial.
 U.S. Green Party co-founder John Rensenbrink credits it with helping to unify the often contentious Greens.
 However, party co-founder Howie Hawkins sees it as just a watered-down, "spiritual", and "New Age" version of the German Greens' Four Pillars statement.
 Greta Gaard says it fails to call for the elimination of capitalism or racism.
 Looking back after 20 years, Green activist Brian Tokar said that "the voice of the original [values] questions is distinctly personal ... and aims to avoid fundamental conflicts with elite social and cultural norms."
 A "modified" list of the Ten Key Values became part of the U.S. Greens' political platform.
 However, all the open-ended questions were replaced by declaratory sentences, and the U.S. Greens have come to be regarded as a party of the left, rather than one seeking to be neither left nor right.

 Satin himself became increasingly critical of the Greens.
 He gave a featured speech at the U.S. Green gathering in 1987 urging them to avoid hyper-detailed platform writing and other projects and specialize in one thing – running people for office who endorse the Ten Key Values.
 But the speech failed to persuade.
 After the Green gathering in 1989, he urged them to abandon hippie-era fears of money, authority, and leadership.
 After the 1990 gathering he complained "I've been Pure before," an allusion to his time in the New World Alliance.
 According to Greta Gaard, he then bid farewell to the Greens, but recognized it as a loss: "Whatever I may think of their internal battles and political prospects, the Greens are My People.
 Their life choices are my life choices; their failings mirror my own."
 Within a year of voicing those words, he stopped New Options Newsletter and applied to law school.Howard Penn Hudson, "Despite Success, Newsletter Publisher Throws Up His Hands and Quits", The Newsletter on Newsletters, vol. 29, no. 10 (1992), p.
 1.